 Please give a brief description of your current position and where you're working.

-I'm a drama therapist and a psychologist at Washburn Center for Children where I provide therapy and testing for children and adolescents.
+I'm a drama therapist and psychologist at Allina Health in Richfield, where I provide therapy and testing for children, adolescents, and adults.

 What path did you follow to arrive at your current job?

-My path started at CSB where I was a psychology major.
-I had done theatre in high school and so I auditioned for a play at St. Ben's.
-Later, I took a counseling course where I had to write a paper about modality of therapy and that's how I learned about drama therapy.
-From St. Ben's I applied to New York University for drama therapy.
-After graduating from NYU, St. Cloud Hospital actually created a job of Drama therapist for me and I worked there before having my own private practice.
+My path started at CSB where I completed a double major in theater and psychology.
+From St. Ben's, I applied to New York University for drama therapy.
+After graduating from NYU, St. Cloud Hospital actually created a job of Drama Therapist for me and I worked there before having my own private practice.
 However, I felt limited in private practice because there was no licensure of creative arts therapist in Minnesota like there was in New York.
 I went back to school at the Minnesota School of Professional Psychology to become a psychologist.
-Working as a psychologist at Washburn has been great; I've been able to incorporate drama therapy into my work with my clients.
 When I first started, there weren't many drama therapists, so I've been able to watch the field of drama therapy grow.